roaminggamer/thranduil/README.md

-  if button.pressed then print('button was pressed!') end if button.released then print('button was released!') end if button.down then print('button is down!') end if button.hot then print('button is hot!') end if button.enter then print('button entered hot!') end if button.exit then print('button exit hot!') end if button.selected then print('button is selected!') end if button.selected_enter then print('button entered selection!') end if button.selected_exit then print('button exited selection!') end end
+  if button.pressed then print('button was pressed!') end if button.released then print('button was released!') end if button.down then print('button is down!') end end
 ```